AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/component mapping.md

 ---
-title: Component mapping for New AEM Sites
+title: Component mapping for AEM Sites
-description: Learn how to do Component mapping for New AEM Sites
+description: Learn how to do Component mapping for AEM Sites
 feature: Installation
 role: Admin
 level: Experienced

 ---
-# Component mapping in New AEM Sites
+# Component mapping in AEM Sites (using composite component mapping)

-The article talks about the various aspects of component mapping for AEM sites
+The article talks about the various aspects of component mapping for AEM sites (using composite component mapping).

 ## Component mapping rules